facundobatista/telegritter/README.rst

 Welcome to telegritter
 ======================

-``telegritter`` is a Telegram to Twitter bridge, or a Tegram user interface to your Twitter account.
+``telegritter`` is a Telegram to Twitter bridge, in other words a Tegram user interface to your Twitter account.

 .. image:: media/logo_256.png